-Months after expected opening, Ukraine’s very first state museum of science opened its doors to the public.
+Months after its expected opening, Ukraine’s very first state museum of science opened its doors to the public.
 The hero behind the initiative is The Junior Academy of Sciences Ukraine, a governmental scientific and educational organization supporting middle and high school students with extracurricular science activities.

-The much-awaited official opening took place on 3rd of October and the Ukrainian president Volodymyr Zelenskyj was onsite for the ceremony.
+The much-awaited official opening took place on the 3rd of October and the Ukrainian president Volodymyr Zelenskyj was onsite for the ceremony.
 “Such a modern interactive museum has appeared in Ukraine – it’s great”, said president Zelenskyj.
 “You will see that science is cool!
 Science is on trend!
 Science is the top!”.

 We cannot do anything but agree.
 There are many mind-blowing experiments and displays to discover in this highly interactive museum.
 Ride a bike on squared wheels, walk inside a giant shellfish, watch a scientific hologram, study the wonders of the human body, or take a trip to space.
-The level of creativity that sits within these walls are unimaginable, and we are more than proud to have Inside Explorer being a part of the exhibits onsite.
+The level of creativity that sits within these walls is unimaginable, and we are more than proud to have Inside Explorer being a part of the exhibits onsite.

-Our collaboration with (Junior Academy of Sciences) JAS started over a year ago and, in the beginning of 2020, Inside Explorer was installed on two large smart tables and delivered to their venue in Kyiv.
-The digital exhibits are now a part of a long-term exhibition were students and visitors can study and learn from interactive 3D visualizations of human anatomy, Animal Anatomy, Meteorites, and Insects.
+Our collaboration with (Junior Academy of Sciences) JAS started over a year ago and, at the beginning of 2020, Inside Explorer was installed on two large smart tables and delivered to their venue in Kyiv.
+The digital exhibits are now a part of a long-term exhibition where students and visitors can study and learn from interactive 3D visualizations of human anatomy, Animal Anatomy, Meteorites, and Insects.
 And the initial response has been very positive.